 Learning to swim can be more than a form of exercise.
 Aquanat's trained aquatic therapists help people to develop a swimming style that supports their wellbeing while taking into consideration their individual challenges.

 Read more about our individualised tailored programs.

-One of Western Australia's leading providers of aquatic education, Aquanat is based in Mosman Park, Perth, and is within easy access to surrounding suburbs such as Claremont and Cottesloe, as well as Perth areas.
+One of Western Australia's leading providers of aquatic education, Aquanat is based in Mosman Park, Perth, and is within easy access to surrounding suburbs such as Claremont, Cottesloe, and Attadale, as well as Perth areas.